-Somavert treatment should be initiated by a doctor who has experience in the treatment of acromegaly.
-Somavert is given by subcutaneous injection (under the skin).
+Treatment with Somavert should be initiated by a doctor who has experience in the treatment of acromegaly.
+Somavert is given by injection under the skin.
 The patient first receives a loading dose of 80 mg under medical supervision.
-Following this, Somavert is given as a subcutaneous injection of 10 mg once a day.
-The patient or caregiver can inject Somavert, after training by a doctor or a nurse.
+Following this, Somavert is given as an injection under the skin of 10 mg once a day.
+The patient or caregiver can inject Somavert, after being trained by a doctor or a nurse.
 The doctor should check the response every four to six weeks and adjust the dose if needed.
 The maximum dose is 30 mg per day.

 How does Somavert work?

-Acromegaly happens because the pituitary gland at the base of the brain makes too much growth hormone, generally because of a benign (non-cancerous) tumour.
+Acromegaly occurs when the pituitary gland at the base of the brain makes too much growth hormone, generally because of a benign (non‑cancerous) tumour.
 Growth hormone promotes growth during childhood and adolescence.
 In acromegaly, this overproduction causes overgrowth of bone, swelling of soft tissue (such as the hands and feet), heart disease and other disorders.
-The active substance in Somavert, pegvisomant, is very similar to human growth hormone, but it has been designed so that it blocks the receptors to which growth hormone normally fixes itself.
-By blocking the receptors, it prevents growth hormone from having an effect.
-This helps Somavert prevent the unwanted growth and other disorders seen in acromegaly.
-Pegvisomant is produced by a method known as ‘recombinant DNA technology’: it is made by a bacterium that has received a gene (DNA) that makes it able to produce the substance.
+The active substance in Somavert, pegvisomant, is very similar to human growth hormone, but it has been designed so that it blocks the receptors to which growth hormone normally attaches itself.
+By blocking the receptors, Somavert prevents growth hormone from having an effect, thereby preventing the unwanted growth and other disorders seen in acromegaly.

 How has Somavert been studied?